 Manapōuri Hydro Station 50th Anniversary

-This year Manapōuri Hydro Station is celebrating its 50th Anniversary with a reunion event.
-If you were part of the construction crew that brought Manapōuri power station to life or worked at the station during its 50 years, we’d love you to get in touch and join us in celebration.
+We were planning to acknowledge Manapōuri’s 50th Anniversary in 2020 but unfortunately due to the COVID-19 pandemic, we have postponed the celebrations.
+We are yet to confirm a new date but if you were part of the construction crew that brought Manapōuri power station to life or worked at the station during its 50 years, we’d love you to get in touch and join us in celebration.
 The date is to be confirmed.
-Get in touch with us at email@example.com or find out more on the Facebook Reunion group.
+Get in touch with us at firstname.lastname@example.org or find out more on the Facebook Reunion group.

 The original construction of the Manapōuri hydro station was a huge engineering achievement.
 The project took 1,800 workers eight years to complete in extremely harsh conditions.
 The project involved constructing the power station 200 metres below a granite mountain in an underground cavern.